pedrooaugusto/speech-to-code/spoken/src/modules/typescript/write/README.md

 4. print space
 5. write down space
 6. write it space
-7. print the universe is cracked who are you
+7. print who are you the universe is cracked
-8. write down the universe is cracked who are you
+8. write who are you who are you
 9. write it the universe is cracked the universe is cracked
 10. print letter M
-11. write letter M
+11. write letter g
 12. write it down letter M
 13. print dot
-14. write dot
+14. write down dot
 15. write it dot

 #### Português